-Are you doing the same things repeatedly?
+Do you find yourself repeating the same things over and over?
 If so, you are not alone.
 There are some excellent reasons.
 See which of these factors are behind these occurrences in your own life.

 Repeating The Same Mistake?